Super Bowl XXXVIII halftime show controversy

 The incident was ridiculed both within the United States and abroad, with a number of commentators opining that it was a planned publicity stunt.
+The next week, Timberlake apologized at the Grammy Awards ceremony, saying Jackson's nipple was accidentally exposed and was meant to be covered by a bright red brassiere.
 Some American commentators, including Jackson herself, argued it was being used as a means to distract the public from the ongoing Iraq War.
 The increased regulation of broadcasting raised concerns regarding censorship and free speech in the United States.
 YouTube co-founder Jawed Karim credits the incident with leading to the creation of the video sharing website.
-The incident also made Janet Jackson the most-searched person and term of 2004 and 2005, and it broke the record for "most-searched event over one day".
-It also became the most-watched, recorded, and replayed television moment in TiVo history and "enticed an estimated 35,000 new [TiVo] subscribers to sign up".
+The incident also made Janet Jackson the most-searched person and term of 2004 and 2005, and it broke the record for "most-searched event over one day."
+It also became the most-watched, recorded, and replayed television moment in TiVo history and "enticed an estimated 35,000 new [TiVo] subscribers to sign up."
 The term "wardrobe malfunction" was coined as a result of the incident, and eventually added to the Merriam-Webster's Collegiate Dictionary.

-In April 2021, celebrity stylist Wayne Scot Lukas claimed that it was planned by Timberlake, who sought to upstage his ex-girlfriend Britney Spears' MTV Video Music Awards appearance at which she kissed Madonna.
+In April 2021, celebrity stylist Wayne Scot Lukas claimed that the incident was planned by Timberlake, who sought to upstage his ex-girlfriend Britney Spears' MTV Video Music Awards appearance at which she kissed Madonna.
+This version of events was bolstered by USA Today, which reported in 2018 that Lukas was seen purchasing a sunburst nipple shield the weekend prior to the Super Bowl while allegedly stating to the artist he purchased it from, "OK, watch the halftime show...There's going to be a surprise at the end."
 In 2015, Lukas had stated that he was not aware of what happened with Timberlake.
-In 2018, USA Today reported Lukas was seen purchasing a sunburst nipple shield from Byriah Dailey the weekend prior to the Super Bowl, telling Dailey "OK, watch the halftime show.
-There's going to be a surprise at the end."
+In the Hulu documentary Malfunction: The Dressing Down of Janet Jackson, released in November 2021, former Superbowl director Beth McCarthy-Miller and producer Salli Frattini confirmed that Timberlake was informed of the new choreography by Jackson's team 20 minutes before show time after flying into Houston.